MJoergen/x16-nexys4ddr/README.md

 on the X16.
 It might be possible to use the DDR2 RAM avaiable on the board, but this is TBD.

+# Pre-requisites
+So to use this project on real hardware you need the following:
+* A Nexys4DDR board from Digilent, with USB cable for FPGA configuration.
+* The Vivado tool chain installed.
+* A VGA cable from the board to a VGA monitor.
+* A keyboard (with USB connector).

 # Try it out!
 Just go into the fpga directory and type "make fpga".